mathymess/reversibility-of-processes/README.md

 Problems:
 - for big `target_len`, the model is underfitted.
 This happens because the exponential LR dies out too fast.
-- it would be better to vary `window_len` and `target_len` and keep their sum (proportional to the totaal amount of parameters in the model) constant.
+- it would be better to vary `window_len` and `target_len` and keep their sum (proportional to the total amount of parameters in the model) constant.

 ### 3.1, 20230320, git tag `tensorboard3.1`